An underactive thyroid (hypothyroidism) is usually treated by taking daily hormone replacement tablets called levothyroxine.

 It's important for the health of you and your baby that an underactive thyroid is treated properly before you become pregnant.

-Tell your GP if you're pregnant or trying to become pregnant and you have hypothyroidism.
+Tell a GP if you're pregnant or trying to become pregnant and you have hypothyroidism.
 They may refer you to a specialist for treatment and monitoring during your pregnancy.